Scuba Diving Communications

 Scuba diving, like pizza, is an activity best shared (it’s also best without pineapple, but I digress).
 One of the first things we learn as new divers is the importance of diving in a buddy team.
-Whether all divers make good buddies is a question for another time, but the core concept of proper buddy procedure is effective underwater communication.
-In an environment where verbal communication is limited, divers have arrived at a system of hand signals to communicate the essentials.
-Whether you have more dives than you’ve had hot dinners or have never experienced squeezing into fresh neoprene after your bacon sarnie, you’re probably aware of the OK signal and maybe even that it’s a diver’s bread and butter; but something as elementary as asking if somebody is OK can cause confusion underwater.
-The classic telltale sign that a diver is new to the sport is a “thumbs up” response to their instructor asking if they’re OK.
-As divers it’s likely we’ve all experienced something like this; usually as instructors we can tell what was really meant and it’s laughed off without a second thought; but this time it got me thinking: if something so simple can be misunderstood, surely there would be more examples when we try to communicate more complex ideas?
-Sure enough, when considering the last 2 years of working in diving, I came across a few examples of such misunderstandings and thought I’d share my favourite with all of you.
+Whether all divers make good buddies is a question for another time, but the core concept of buddy procedure is effective underwater communication.
+In an environment where verbal communication is limited, divers have arrived at a system of hand signals to communicate essentials.
+Whether you’ve more dives than hot dinners or never experienced squeezing into neoprene after your bacon sarnie, you’re probably aware of the OK signal.
+It’s a diver’s bread and butter, but something as elementary as asking if somebody is OK can cause confusion underwater.

 Where are we?

 The anecdote in question features a rare breakdown in scuba diving communications between Sho and yours truly.